How laminate flooring and LVT are similar:

-- Both laminate flooring and LVT have become master imitators of natural surfaces like wood or stone – or other flooring types for that matter.
+- Both laminate flooring and LVT have become master imitators of natural surfaces like wood, stone and other flooring types.

 - Both are easier to maintain than wood or tile.
-For example, hardwood or engineered-wood floors may need refinishing, and some tile types may need resealing or regrouting.
+Hardwood or engineered-wood floors may need refinishing, and some tile types may need resealing or regrouting.

 - Both can be installed either professionally or by a reasonably skilled do-it-yourselfer who has the right tools and instructions.

 - Both can allow for repair by replacement of a damaged plank or tile.

 - Both have wear layers.
 Swiss Krono USA’s laminate flooring has an extremely hard aluminum-oxide wear layer that resists scratches and UV protection to prevent fading from prolonged exposure to sunlight.
 LVT may have a clear-vinyl and urethane coating to protect it.